 Support your child, knowing that for some children that shift in responsibility can take a long time.

 Children are more motivated to help when they know why pitching in is important.
-Explain why the task is necessary.
+Explain in age-appropriate language why the task is necessary.
 Take time to think about what is important to you and your family.
 Share your values with your children.

 You can tell them that everyone is an essential member of your family and is capable of and expected to contribute to the running of the household.
 And that in order to avoid becoming resentful, you want to make sure that there is a balance of meeting everyone’s needs, including yours.

-- be clear ahead of time about possible consequencesfor not doing chores.
+Decide ahead of time what will be the consequences for not doing chores.
 Make sure that consequences are reasonable and not excessive.
 Take the time to discuss consequences with your child and even write them down so that everyone is clear about them.

 - Withholding allowance, if it is part of your chore schedule